-Check out the Parks & Trails Brochure for more details about all of the trails.
+Check out the Parks & Trails Brochure and Outdoor Living Guide on the Facilities Page for more information about trails.

 The Tom Tigney Trail (approx. 1.2 km) head is opposite the Chef’s Plate Restaurant beside the river and is a multi-use trail.
 A picnic table has been placed there for users to sit at and eat or take a rest to listen and watch the waters of the Tom Tigney River.
 The trail crosses the East Sable Road twice and about 3/4 of the way along it is a former CN bridge that now has a fenced board walk.
 On a warm, sunny day the view from the bridge up and down the Sable River is spectacular.
 This trail ends where the trail meets the old highway #3.
 The Tom Tigney Trail is the only trail currently approved for motorized use.